 This is another book that countless entrepreneurs sent our way in our quest to find the best business books of all time.

 “The Hard Thing About Hard Things is a great business book for entrepreneurs and business owners.
 Whether you’ve owned your business for years, or you’ve just started on your entrepreneurial journey, there is something to be learned from this book.”—Kyle MacDonald, Director of Operations, Force by Mojio

-The Jobs to Be Done Playbook is one of those business books to read if you’re scratching your head about why people aren’t buying your products and services.
+The Jobs to Be Done Playbook by Jim Kalbach is one of those business books to read if you’re scratching your head about why people aren’t buying your products and services.

 The simplest answer – you’re not solving the problems they need solved or accomplishing the job they need done.